-Students can speak to Kirsty Dickson or Beth Urquhart, Careers Advisers, by making an appointment through their Pupil Support Leader or emailing them directly kirsty.dickson@sds.co.uk or beth.urquhart@sds.co.uk.
+Students can speak to Kirsty Dickson, Careers Advisers, by making an appointment through their Pupil Support Leader or emailing them directly kirsty.dickson@sds.co.uk.
 Parents are very welcome to attend these interviews.

 Careers Advisers also attend Parents Evenings for S2 to S6 and offer a drop in clinic to all pupils on Monday lunchtimes.